SFI-Visual-Intelligence/conditional_CS_divergence/README.md

-# conditional_CS_divergence (coming soon)
+# conditional_CS_divergence

 The implementation of conditional Cauchy-Schwarz divergence in the following paper

-"The conditional cauchy-schwarz divergence with applications to time-series data and sequential decision making"
+"The conditional Cauchy-Schwarz divergence with applications to time-series data and sequential decision making"

 link: https://arxiv.org/abs/2301.08970